torteno/HyBot-public-repository/TWITTER_API_SETUP.md

 For Twitter/X API v2, you need a **Bearer Token** for read-only operations (which is what we need for monitoring tweets).

+### ⚠️ Important: You DON'T Need Redirect URIs!

+If you see options for "Redirect URIs" or "Callback URLs" when setting up Twitter API, **you can skip those**.
+Redirect URIs are only needed for OAuth user authentication flows.
+We're using a simple Bearer Token which doesn't require any redirect URIs.

 ### Option 1: Bearer Token (Recommended - Easiest)

 1. Go to [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard)